Epicminer256/dotfiles/README.md

 # My Dot Files

 These are my config files when I use GNU/Linux.
+Made for i3wm.

+Included in my config is `lss` which lists more details for flies and `lsss` which lists file/folder sizes

 <!-- Hiiii -->